Daviiipkp/GESyCACommander/readme.md

 # Gesyca Commander

-### The main software in Java is commander that can receive requisitions in the following endpoints:
+### The main software in Java is the commander that can receive requisitions in the following endpoints:
 **POST /boot** - expecting a json containing *String hostname*, *String ipAddress*, *int ID*, *String macAddress*.
 It registers the machine.

 **POST /command/{id}** or **/command/all** - which expects  a json containing *String command*, *String password*.
 It executes the commands (separed by \n) in the machines and returns the outputs formatted.